 cerebrium deploy -y

-Once deployed, make the following, navigate to the following URL in your browser:
+Once deployed, navigate to the following URL in your browser:

 You should see the Gradio chat interface.